falconry/falcon/docs/user/tutorial-websockets.rst

 ______________

 Adding authentication can be done with the help of middleware as well.
-It checks the request headers for a token.
-If the token is valid, the request is allowed to continue.
-If the token is invalid, the request is rejected.
+Authentication can be done a few ways.
+In this example we'll use the **First message** method, as described on the `websockets documentation <https://websockets.readthedocs.io/en/stable/topics/authentication.html>`__.

 There are some `considerations <https://websockets.readthedocs.io/en/stable/topics/authentication.html>`__ to take into account when implementing authentication in a WebSocket server.

 Updated server code: